AdaCore/gnatcoverage/tools/gnatcov/doctemp/object_coverage.rst

 only those of actual interest show up.

-The primary filtering device for object coverage analysis is the *--routines* option to `gnatcov coverage`.
+The primary filtering device for object coverage analysis is the :option:`--routines` option to :command:`gnatcov coverage`.

-*--routines* expects a single argument, to designate a set of symbols, and restricts coverage results to machine code generated for this set.
+:option:`--routines` expects a single argument, to designate a set of symbols, and restricts coverage results to machine code generated for this set.
 The argument is either a single symbol name or the name of a file prefixed with a |code| character, expected to contain a list of symbol names.